helixhorned/rM-rcu-docker/README.md

    to known values, which currently are available only on architectures `aarch64` and `x86_64`.

-3. Docker on 32-bit Raspberry Pi OS is incapable of building the image due to [Docker issue 40734].
-However, Docker of the [beta 64-bit Arm version] builds and runs it successfully.
+3. A reasonably recent Docker/`libseccomp` must be present on the host: the symptoms described in [this Stack Overflow question] have [Ubuntu bug 1916485] as the underlying issue.
+This rules out Raspberry Pi OS Legacy (based on Debian Buster).
+On 32-bit RPi OS Buster, Docker is incapable of building the image due to [Docker issue 40734] (not re-tested with Bullseye).
+Hence, the [beta 64-bit Arm version] is recommended, where it builds and runs successfully.

 </small>